 After her lecture, Garland-Thomson will talk to writer and disability studies researcher Piet Devos.

 • Rosemarie Garland-Thomson is professor emerita of English and bioethics at Emory University.
 Her expertise in disability bioethics, critical disability studies, and health humanities brings disability culture, ethics, and justice to a broad range of institutions and communities.
-She is a Hastings Center Fellow and senior advisor, a National Endowment for the Humanities Public Scholar, a Phi Beta Kappa Visiting Scholar, and a member of the American Academy of Arts and Sciences.
-She is co-editor of ‘About Us: Essays from the New York Times about Disability by People with Disabilities ‘and author of ‘Staring: How We Look’ and several other books
+She is co-editor of ‘About Us: Essays from the New York Times about Disability by People with Disabilities’ and author of ‘Staring: How We Look’ and several other books

 • Piet Devos is a writer and disability researcher.
 After having completed his training as a translator in French and Spanish in Antwerp and a research master’s degree in literary studies in Leiden, Piet obtained his PhD in Groningen in 2013 with a dissertation on sensory perception in poetry.
 During a postdoc in Montreal, he further focused on Disability Studies, and in particular on the aesthetics of the ‘imperfect’ body in art and literature.
 His own blindness provides a critical lens and source of inspiration.
 Nowadays Piet works as a guest speaker and teacher, but he also uses other forms of media such as video and podcast.
 His previous work on eugenics, genetics and disability includes the essay ‘Langs bloedbanen’ (Along bloodstreams) and the eight part video series ‘Gesprekken over (on)maakbaarheid’ (Conversations about (un)malleability.).

 On accessibility: The entrance from the street has an entrance shaft with a push button.
 There is a lift to the 2nd floor.
-The Balzaal hall is accessible to persons in wheelchairs, accompanied by a staff member.
-Both the talk and the discussion afterward will take place in English, but there will be a live written translation to English.
+The Balzaal hall is accessible to persons in wheelchairs.
+Both the talk and the discussion afterwards will be accompanied by a sign language interpreter.
+Those with further questions about accessibility arrangements can contact the organisation: firstname.lastname@example.org.